Seven of Nine: Star Trek: Picard

-In the 3rd season, Seven, with Picard and Janeway's encouragement, has remained a Starfleet officer with the rank of Commander. holding the rank of commander.
-She is the first officer of the USS Titan-A, the successor to the ship that William Riker commanded for many years.
+In the third season, Seven, with Picard and Janeway's encouragement, has remained a Starfleet officer with the rank of commander.
+She is assigned as first officer of the USS Titan-A, the successor to the ship that William Riker commanded for many years.
 The transition has not been smooth, as her captain, Liam Shaw, does not trust her due to her Borg past and insists that she use her human name.
+In the final episode of Star Trek: Picard, Tuvok promotes Seven of Nine to the rank of captain, revealing that Shaw had given her a glowing recommendation for command in spite of the friction between them.
+Seven is given command of the USS Enterprise (NCC-1701-G), with Commander Raffi Musiker as her first officer and Ensign Jack Crusher II as her counselor.
+She is last seen about to give her first command as captain of the Enterprise.

 Novels, comics and video games

 Following the switch of the Star Trek comic properties to WildStorm, the first comic to be released was Star Trek: Voyager - False Colors.
 This featured Seven of Nine in a prominent role, as the crew investigate what appears to be a Borg vessel.

 Seven of Nine has made appearances in the Star Trek comics, such as in IDW Publishing's Star Trek: The Next Generation – Hive.
 She has also continued to be a main character in the Voyager novel relaunch.

 Some of the novels that prominently feature Seven of Nine include Seven of Nine by Christie Golden, No Time Like the Past by Greg Cox, Shadow by Dean Wesley Smith, The Nanotech War by Steven Piziks, The Farther Shore by Christie Golden, and Before Dishonor by Peter David.
 There is also a script book featuring six television episodes called Becoming Human: The Seven of Nine Saga.

 The first video game that the character of Seven of Nine appeared in was Star Trek: Voyager – Elite Force.
 Despite the rest of the main cast voicing their characters, Jeri Ryan did not voice Seven.
 Instead, the character was voiced by Joan Buddenhagen, with Ryan's voice pack added alongside an expansion to the game.
 It was also made available as a free download for those that did not purchase the expansion pack.
 Jeri Ryan has also voiced the character in the Delta Rising expansion to Star Trek Online, a massively multiplayer online role-playing game (MMORPG).
 The game is set beyond the end of the original Voyager series, with the storyline placing Seven on board the USS Callisto as a science advisor to the Federation fleet which is returning to the Delta Quadrant.
 When asked about returning as Seven for the game at the Destination Star Trek 3 convention in London, England, Ryan said that "It was fun, surprisingly fun, she fit like an old pair of slippers."